mattermost/docs/source/process/accepting-pull-request.md

 # Accepting Pull Requests

-Per the [Contributor Guide](https://github.com/mattermost/platform/blob/master/CONTRIBUTING.md), only PRs that reference Jira tickets with the "accepting pull requests" (APR) label should be submitted to the [Mattermost/Platform](https://github.com/mattermost/platform) repo.
+Per the [Code Contribution Guidelines](../developer/contribution-guide.md), only PRs that reference Jira tickets with the "accepting pull requests" (APR) label should be submitted to the [Mattermost/Platform](https://github.com/mattermost/platform) repo.
 This system ensures:

 1. Proposed changes have been unambiguously specified
 2. The change meets the [fast, obvious, forgiving](http://www.mattermost.org/design-principles/) design principle for the project